Nuances of Technique for Far Lateral Osteotomy

 Figure 2: This young patient’s calcified meningioma was observed for years until gait disturbance interfered with his daily life (upper images).
 An initial attempt at its resection at an outside institution was futile.
 Another attempt at resection was undertaken.
 The highly calcified nature of the tumor complicated tumor decompression that was accomplished via drilling the core of the tumor.
 During mobilization of the capsule away from the brainstem, I inadvertently injured the encased vertebral artery.
 My aggressive approach led to postoperative brainstem strokes and the unfortunate demise of this patient (lower images).
 This case taught me the importance of decompression rather than aggressive resection in highly calcified foramen magnum tumors.

 The patient’s preoperative evaluation should include a thorough neurologic and otolaryngologic exam with particular attention to the lower cranial nerves.
 Detailed evaluations of the swallowing and vocal cord functions are necessary.
 If there is concern regarding preoperative lower cranial nerve palsy, the patient should be informed of the need for a tracheostomy and/or gastrostomy postoperatively.
-Malnourished patients affected by preoperative swallowing dysfunction should be treated first through nutritional consultation to minimize the risk of postoperative wound breakdown,
+Malnourished patients affected by preoperative swallowing dysfunction should be treated first through nutritional consultation to minimize the risk of postoperative wound breakdown or overall recovery,

 After these evaluations, the surgeon plans the expected extent of condylar resection based on a detailed study of the MR and CT images.
-I believe that removal of less than 30% of the condyle is all that is needed to safely resect all ventral lesions.
+As I mentioned above, the far lateral approach without violation of the condyle is all that is needed in almost all cases.
+In very rare cases, I believe the removal of less than 30% of the condyle may be needed to safely resect isolated ventral lesions.
 Almost always, the pathologic lesion itself has widened the required operative corridor toward the anterior brainstem and eliminates the need for more extensive condylar resection.

 I do not advocate medial mobilization of the vertebral artery (extreme far lateral approach) to further the condylectomy.
 In fact, this maneuver is unnecessary and increases the risk of injury to the artery and hypoglossal nerve and portends biomechanical instability.